2026-03-04 · Juniper Speech Therapy

 Unlocking Speech Development: Julie Mercadante on Myofunctional Therapy

-with Julie Mercadante, Founder — Juniper Speech Therapy
+with Julie Mercadante, Licensed and ASHA-certified Speech-Language Pathologist — Juniper Speech Therapy

 In the Phoenix Business Brief podcast, Julie Mercadante, founder of Juniper Speech Therapy, discusses myofunctional therapy, which focuses on how tongue function, breathing, and oral posture affect speech development in children.
 With over 25 years of experience, Mercadante emphasizes the importance of early intervention for issues like mouth breathing and picky eating, which can lead to long-term speech difficulties.
 Juniper Speech Therapy offers services in North Phoenix and surrounding areas, including virtual consultations.